How I lost 1000€ betting on CS:GO — Theory

 Acknowledgements

-This post would not exist without the ideas of Ramon de Oliveira, who worked with me on the project and did most of the implementation.
+This post would not exist without the ideas of Ramon de Oliveira, who worked with me on the project and did a lot of the implementation.
 I also thank Raphael Tamaki and Erich Alves for their feedback on the post.

 Footnotes